-- By participating in this event all team members are committing to be available for all of the following events. - Regional Event February 2021 - o MESA Day -April 24, 2021 - o MESA USA National Competition 3rd or 4th week of June 2021 - If a team member feels they cannot commit to participating in these days they should consider leaving the team or having an alternate team member.
+- By participating in this event all team members are committing to be available for all of the following events. - o Regional Event February 2023 - o MESA Day -May 6, 2023 - o MESA USA National Competition - 3rd or 4th week of June 2023 in Albuquerque, NM - If a team member feels they cannot commit to participating in these days they should consider leaving the team or having an alternate team member.
 Teams that are unable to have all 4 members at an event could be disqualified.